Kiril1512/AreYouSolid/README.md

 1. [Firebase Anonymous Authentication](https://firebase.google.com/docs/auth/web/anonymous-auth?hl=en-US).
 These temporary anonymous accounts can be used to: track if a user has done the quiz; get the results; and work with data protected by security rules.

 2. [Firebase realtime Database](https://firebase.google.com/docs/database).
-Real time database alows a user to submit his score and see the other users' scores.
+Real time database allows a user to submit his score and see the other users' scores.
 You can't see other users' score if you did not submit your own results.

 3. [Angular Material](https://material.angular.io/).
 This was used to style the tables, spinners, buttons, etc...